Paramount Arts Center: Haunting

-In 2004, marketing director Tyson Compton was giving a tour to some high school students.
-As he was relating the Paramount Joe story, he realized that he was always talking about Joe, and not to him.
-So as he spoke to the students, he stopped and called out, "Joe, are you here?
+In 2004, marketing director Tyson Compton gave a tour to some high school students.
+While relating the Paramount Joe story, he stopped and called out, "Joe, are you here?
 Is it okay that I tell your story?"
-While he swears that he then heard a seat squeak, that is not the most chilling part of this story.
-Compton relates how he received a call the next day from a psychic who lived in the area.
-She asked him if someone in his family or a close friend had recently died because she had gotten a message from "the other side."
-She said, "I'm supposed to tell you that Joe said he is here."
+He said he then heard a seat squeak, and received a call the next day from a local psychic.
+She asked if someone close to him had died recently, because she received a message from "the other side," which was: "I'm supposed to tell you that Joe said he is here."

 The Paramount Players

-The Paramount Players are a group of local actors that come together and audition for the various straight plays and musicals that are produced under the direction of the Paramount Arts Center's Artistic Director.

-The Paramount Players have won several awards including Kentucky Theatre Association Outstanding Production for RENT and Cabaret, IMEA Award for Best Musical for CATS and RENT, and Best Director And Best Choreography.
+The Paramount Players are a group of local actors who perform in straight plays and musicals.
+The Paramount Players have won the Kentucky Theatre Association Outstanding Production Award, IMEA Award for Best Musical, Best Director, and Best Choreography.